sourcehut-mirrors/chawan/doc/image.md

   aren't (e.g. SyncTERM or hardware terminals), colors will get messed up with multiple images on screen.

+* Zellij advertises Sixel support, but the feature is completely broken in the current version, so Chawan specifically disables images in Zellij by default.
+In particular:

+	- Zellij itself does no Sixel detection, emitting Sixel data even on terminals that do not support it.
+(A fairly puzzling bug, given the developers seem to be aware of the DA1 feature.)

+	- On terminals that support Sixel, it fails to position images correctly, with the misplaced images completely messing up layout.
+	  (I guess nothing more complex than `img2sixel` was ever tested.)

 * We send XTSMGRAPHICS for retrieving the number of color registers; on failure, we fall back to 256.
 You can override color register count using the `display.sixel-colors` configuration value.